m-rcd/shiny-pancake/README.md

 - [ ] Add Makefile
 - [ ] Test for SQL
 - [ ] Add SQL support for all request
+- [ ] Refactor integration test to be table test once SQL is working